smithy-lang/smithy/docs/source/guides/converting-to-openapi.rst

 Unsupported features
 ====================

-Converting a Smithy model to OpenAPI results in a trimmed-down, lossy representation of a model for a specific HTTP protocol.
-Various features in a Smithy model are not currently supported in the OpenAPI conversion:
+Converting a Smithy model to OpenAPI is a lossy conversion.
+Various features in a Smithy model are not currently supported in the OpenAPI conversion.

+**Unsupported features**

+* :ref:`endpoint-trait` and :ref:`hostLabel-trait`: These traits are used
+  to dynamically alter the endpoint of an operation based on input.
+They are not supported in OpenAPI.
 * :ref:`HTTP prefix headers <httpPrefixHeaders-trait>`: "Prefix headers" are used in Smithy to bind all headers under a common prefix into a single property of the input or output of an API operation.
 This can